 I. Housing Assistance

 A Grant of $5,000 (Maximum) is a one time grant.
-It is available to Teaching Elders, installed full-time or retired, and Full-Time Certified Christian Educators in good standing, and Stated Supply Pastors who have been under contract with the same congregation(s)within Shenandoah Presbytery for 5 years or more.
+It is available to Teaching Elders, installed full-time or retired, and Full-Time Certified Christian Educators in good standing, and Stated Supply Pastors who have been under contract with the same congregation(s) within Shenandoah Presbytery for 5 years or more.
 If retired, the Teaching Elder must have served Shenandoah Presbytery in an installed capacity.
 This Grant is available at the time of a home purchase or mortgage refinancing within the bounds of Shenandoah Presbytery or upon the occasion of a move to a retirement facility within Shenandoah Presbytery.
 In the event that the number of requests exceeds the amount available in a given year, priority for distribution will be based on years of service within Shenandoah Presbytery will be used.
 Applications for housing assistance may be received and distributed year round or at the established spring and fall application deadlines.

 II.
 General Grants

-Seminary or College Debt: Up to $1,000/year maximum.
+- Seminary or College Debt: Up to $1,500/year maximum.
 Application may be made once each year until the debt is retired.